-Below this there are a couple of links to Shiny apps which can be used to visualise the search result.
+Below this there are a couple of links to Shiny apps, which can be used to visualise the search result.
 NB!
 Experimental.

 What is it?

-The CBF consists entirely of (extracts of) novels and short story collections published between 1900 and the present by writers born and/or educated in the United Kingdom, i.e. England, Scotland, Wales or Northern Ireland.
+The CBF consists entirely of (extracts of) novels and short story collections published between 1900 and 2019 by writers born and/or educated in the United Kingdom, i.e. England, Scotland, Wales or Northern Ireland.
 When in doubt about the Britishness of a writer, Wikipedia has been consulted.
 If a writer is said to have been born in the UK and/or spent most of his/her formative years there, texts produced by that writer have been included.

 As far as possible, only adult fiction has been included.
 Science fiction and fantasy have also been left out.
-In the end, a corpus compiler of mainly 20th century fiction is, to a large extent, dependent on the tastes and preferences of the many volunteers out there who have taken the time and effort to scan, proofread and make books available to the public at large.
+In the end, a corpus compiler of mainly 20th century fiction is, largely, dependent on the tastes and preferences of the many volunteers out there who have taken the time and effort to scan, proofread and make books available to the public at large.
 The CBF would not have materialised without these people, and we owe them a big thanks.
 Their names, if available, have been included in the header accompanying each text in the corpus.

 Since many of the texts have been harvested from Project Gutenberg and similar sources, the spelling is not consistently British English.
 This means that if one, for instance, is interested in words or multiword expression where the spelling between US and UK varies, one must make sure to include both alternatives when searching, e.g. color vs. colour ("colou?r").
 Moreover, the extent to which certain publishers, e.g. in the US, have changed the text/spelling according to in-house styles when publishing the American version is unclear.